codingakatsuki/codingakatsuki/README.md

 Git rm –cached index.html // for removing staging area not using for delete and move to untracked

 Git status -s

 Touch .gitignore
 Add
 /mylog.log // for removing git ignore path there is present *.log // for removing all .log extension ignore/ // for ignore directory

 Git branch
 Git branch firstbranch
 Git checkout firstbranch
 Git checkout master
-Git merge firstbrach // for using merge branch changes Git branch -b secondbranch // for using create branch and move on it at same time
+Git merge firstbrach // merge branch changes
+Git branch -b secondbranch // create branch and move on it at same time

-Make ripo
+Make ripository
 Git remote ads origin url
 Git remote // for showing remote
 Git remote -v // remote url

-Go to setting and ssh and gpg key click generate ssh key to give access git to the computer Generate a new ssh key and adding to the ssh agent Copy ssh keygen and replace your email ssh-keygen -t ed25519 -C "your_email@example.com"
+Go to setting and ssh and gpg key click generate ssh key to give access git to the computer Generate a new ssh key and adding to the ssh agent

+Copy ssh keygen and replace your email ssh-keygen -t ed25519 -C "your_email@example.com"
 Eval $(ssh-agent -s)
 Ssh-add ~/.ssh/id_rsa

 Adding a new SSH key to your GitHub account
 Cat ~/.ssh/id_rsa.pub

 Copy key
 And pest on new ssh key

 Convert https link to ssh
 git remote set-url origin
 Git push -u origin master
-Git push --->
+Git push -->

 <h1 align="center">Hi 👋, I'm Rohit Bhure</h1>
 <h3 align="center">A passionate FullStack Web Developer & Android developer from India</h3>